thrutheframe/Tiki3/README.md

 Q:Will there be a design for V6 /Dragon hotend?

 A: Yes.
-I am working on it.
+I am working on the Dragon version.
+You can download it from https://github.com/thrutheframe/Tiki3_Dragon.
+The V6 version is a bit tricky. so it will take time.

 Q: Would you be able to include a custom design for bracket/fan duct/holder etc etc?